 We signed an agreement with Viral Nation Inc. ("Viral Nation") in 2021.
 Viral Nation is a marketing agency that creates viral and social media influencer campaigns and provides advertising, marketing, and technology services.
 Viral Nation produced social media content for our social media channels and engaged influencers to create custom content to enhance our brand awareness and reputation.
 The approximate dollar value of this transaction is \$800,000.

-Eldridge owns in excess of twenty-five percent (25%) of Viral Nation.
+In 2023, a new statement of work was entered into under our existing agreement with Viral Nation, the approximate dollar value of which is \$3.0 million.
+Eldridge owns in excess of 25% of Viral Nation.
 Mr. Boehly is the co-founder, Chairman and CEO of Eldridge and is a member of our Board.